-This section of the Newcastle Development Control Plan provides detailed standards and guidance for development in order to implement the Wickham Master Plan (2017) and the changes adopted through the Wickham Masterplan (2021 Update).

-It integrates place-based planning and design guidelines to inform future redevelopment, consistent with the vision of the area as set out in the Wickham Masterplan (2021 Update), in particular the characteristic features of each of the five identified interconnecting precincts (Key Precincts) within Wickham.
+This section of DCP 2012 provides detailed standards and guidance for development to implement the Wickham Master Plan 2017 and the changes adopted in the Wickham Masterplan 2021.
+It integrates place-based planning and design guidelines to inform future redevelopment, consistent with the vision of the area out in the Wickham Masterplan 2021, in particular the characteristic features of each of the five identified interconnecting precincts (Key Precincts) within Wickham.